jazzband/django-simple-history/docs/querying_history.rst

     # We recommend deleting the attribute afterward
     del poll.skip_history_when_saving

-This also works when creating an object
-(albeit only when calling the model's standard Python constructor followed by saving):
+This also works when creating an object, but only when calling the ``save`` method:

 .. code-block:: python